LeanWasTaken/iDrive/README.md

 ### Not Working

 - **Touchpad:** Not implemented yet
-- **Wake-up/ping via CAN:** Knob has to be pressed and interacted with to keep it running (feel free to send a PR if you figure this out)
+- **Wake-up via CAN:** Knob has to be pressed to wake it up. (feel free to send a PR if you figure this out)

 ## Usage

 ### Serial Commands

 ```
-r/s/f - Toggle debug modes (raw/status/filter)
+d - Toggle debug modes (raw/known/status)
-w/k   - Send wake-up/keep-alive packets
 +/-   - Increase/decrease brightness
 0-9   - Set brightness level (0=off, 9=max)
 h     - Show help menu